1. What does MGEM stand for?

-3.Can I apply if I have earned a bachelor’s degree in business more than three years ago?
+3.Can I apply to MGEM if I earned my undergraduate degree more than three years ago?

 4.Can I apply if I am not a graduate of USF, IQS, or FJU?